ManageIQ/manageiq.org/source/community/issues.html.md

 ## Reporting issues against ManageIQ

-ManageIQ uses Github issues to track bugs and feature requests.
+ManageIQ uses GitHub issues to track bugs and feature requests.
 Our website, developer documentation and source code are all public, and we welcome contributions and proposed changes for all of them.